sillevl/-web-essentials-practical/01-hello-world/first-html-document/README.md

 # Your first HTML document

 Create a small resume about yourself.
-Clear the previous Hello World code before continuing.
 Try to use some other HTML elements.
 Google on how they work and how to use them:

 * **Heading**: Add a heading containing your name
 * **Multiple paragraphs**: Add some paragraphs telling something about your self.